nhantrichuyenanh/WIP-YT-Profile-Card-Info/README.md

 transforms passive comment consumption into a more informed experience by providing relevant profile context without disrupting the natural comment reading flow.
-This can lead to more meaningful community interactions and help users identify valuable contributors within YouTube's comment ecosystem.
+This can lead to more meaningful community interactions and help user identify valuable contributors within YouTube's comment ecosystem.

 YouTube doesn’t provide a public API for Profile Card information, so